ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 > Participant B should accept such an offer, even though it does
 > not reduce the imbalance error to 0; as long as the imbalance
 > error goes lower, it is still a better situation.
 >
+> If participant A had instead offerred half of the imbalance
+> error (= 998 / 2 = 499) then the new state would have been the
+> perfect A has 500 millisatoshis and B has 500 millisatoshis.
+>
 > Such leeway is allowed since forwardable peerswaps, described
 > below, would result in offerring peerswaps that do not move